Hysteroscopy

 Most people having an outpatient hysteroscopy will be in the clinic 20 to 30 minutes.
 No recovery time is needed and you are ready to go back to your usual commitments soon after your procedure.
 You may prefer to take the day off work, as you might feel a little uncomfortable afterwards.

-Most general anaesthetic hysteroscopies are performed as a day case, and you can expect to be discharged home within a couple of hours.
-You should always have someone at home with you, and have access to a telephone on the night following your surgery.
-In certain cases, you may be advised to stay in hospital overnight.
+Most general anaesthetic hysteroscopies are day case procedures.
+We discharge most patients within a couple of hours.
+You should always have someone at home with you, and have access to a telephone on the night following your procedure.
+In certain cases, we may advise you to stay in hospital overnight.

 How will I feel afterwards?